 WE COACH NEPAL

-Coaches-in-Training were supported to approach a local school to form a girls’ soccer team in their community.
-Over six months, Coaches-in-Training led football training sessions and prepared their teams to compete in a final regional tournament.
-Throughout all activities, WE United also ran a dynamic social and traditional media campaign to promote the visibility of the project and encourage communities around Nepal to repicture women.
+Coaches-in-Training are supported to approach a local school to form a girls’ football team in their community.
+Coaches-in-Training lead football training sessions and prepare their teams to compete in a final regional tournament.
+Throughout all activities, WE United also runs a dynamic social and traditional media campaign to promote the visibility of these coaches and encourage communities around Nepal to re-picture women.

 The overall goal of WE Coach Nepal is to contribute to a future in Nepal where empowered women and girls can participate in different aspects of sports at all levels with support and recognition from their communities.

-Throughout the WE Coach program, the coaches-in-training demonstrated leadership skills and confidence as well as collective problem-solving skills.
+Throughout the WE Coach program, the coaches-in-training demonstrate leadership skills and confidence as well as collective problem-solving skills.

 THE BIGGEST LESSON THAT I LEARNT FROM THE WE COACH NEPAL PROGRAM IS HOW TO CREATE A SAFE SPACE FOR MYSELF AND MY TEAM.
 BEING A GOOD COACH DOESN'T ALWAYS MEAN THAT MY TEAM HAS TO WIN ALL THE MATCHES.
 WHAT MATTERS IS HOW THEY ARE PLAYING AND GROWING.
 FOR EXAMPLE: PLAYING FAIRLY, SUPPORTING OPPONENT TEAMS, HELPING EACH OTHER AND BEING RESPECTFUL.